Furnace Installation in Fallbrook, California

 If there is carbon monoxide that has been found surrounding the unit then it needs to be seen by a professional immediately.
 One sign of a gas furnace that’s emitting carbon monoxide is a flame that is burning red rather than blue.
 You may want to check for a carbon monoxide leak if your family is experiencing flu-like symptoms, nausea, and frequent headaches.

-Leaks don’t repair themselves and will only get worse unless you call in a professional to repair them.
+Leaks don’t repair themselves and will only get worse unless you call a professional furnace installation in Fallbrook to repair them.
 Replacing your old, worn-out furnace will have health benefits for your family.